Names of the Islamic State: Government and organisations

 The United Nations generally refers to the group as ISIL.
 Former U.N.
 Secretary-General Ban Ki-moon has also used "Un-Islamic Non-State".

 Governments of the Arab states adopted Daesh and continue to use it instead of IS.
 The Israeli government approach has been the same as Arab states.

 The British government originally used ISIL, but adopted Daesh on 2 December 2015.

 The French government elected to use a French-based spelling ('Daech') of the Arabic name, replacing its previous French name, EIIL (L'Etat islamique en Irak et au Levant), stating that other names "blur the lines between Islam, Muslims and Islamists".

 The Australian government, under Prime Minister Tony Abbott, adopted Daesh in January 2015.

 The United States government designated Islamic State of Iraq and the Levant (ISIL) as the group's primary name, believing "Levant" to be the more accurate translation.
 It also listed the Islamic State of Iraq and al-Sham (ISIS), the Islamic State of Iraq and Syria (ISIS), ad-Dawla al-Islamiyya fi al-'Iraq wa-sh-Sham, Daesh, Dawla al Islamiya, and Al-Furqan Establishment for Media Production, as aliases.
 This was to disassociate the group from the al-Nusrah Front (ANF), as a result of the rift between the two groups.
 Usage has not been consistent however, with ISIS, ISIL, Islamic State and Daesh all being used variously, both domestically and overseas, with the precise term chosen based on the audience, recognising the need for consistency and that the American public was more familiar with ISIL, while also catering to partners who are more attached to Daesh.
 President Barack Obama used ISIL.
 In February 2017, the Pentagon adopted the abbreviation ISIS when referencing the group.

 A spokesman for the Canadian Minister of Foreign Affairs told Power & Politics in December 2014, "Whether it is called Daesh, ISIL or ISIS, Canada and the coalition agree this heinous terrorist group presents a threat to the region, and the entire world.
 That is why Canada has announced a number of measures designed to combat ISIL's brutality and help victims of this barbaric terrorist group."

+In official communications, the Malaysian government often refers the group as IS, and sometimes as Daesh.